School Vaccines: Are Your Children Protected?

 - Td/Tdap – This vaccine protects against tetanus, diphtheria, and pertussis (whooping cough) and is required for those entering seventh grade or by age 12, whichever comes first.

-- Meningococcal – One dose is required for those entering seventh grade or by age 12, whichever one comes first.
+- Meningococcal – One dose is required for those between the ages of 11 and 12, and a second dose is required at age 16.
+The CDC now also recommends (but does not require) two doses of the Meningitis B vaccine.
 Anyone can get meningococcal disease, but teens and young adults are at increased risk.
 Meningococcal bacteria can cause severe disease, including meningitis and sepsis, resulting in permanent disabilities and even death.

 - HPV – While this vaccine is not required by the state, it prevents infection with the most harmful kinds of human papillomavirus (also called HPV) and is recommended at age 11 or 12.
 The three-dose HPV vaccine is safe, effective, and can protect people from most of the cancers caused by HPV and genital warts.